 Despite the growing scientific consensus on the potential impacts of global warming on the intensity and storm-induced precipitation of North Atlantic hurricanes, very little is known about the implications for the insurance industry.
 We addressed this question by compiling a comprehensive historical hurricane dataset, that is then used as a baseline to generate stochastic event sets for future climate scenarios in accordance with the 2021 IPCC projections.
 In doing so, we aimed at isolating the impact of climate change from other important insurance loss drivers, such as exposure growth, economic inflation, and social inflation.
-We found that both occurrence and annual aggregate insured losses may significantly increase, which results in the 100-year historical loss scenario being exceeded on average every 80 years in a warmer climate.
-Moreover, the average annual loss may increase by 10% and 15% in the 2- and 4-degree warming scenarios.
-Critically, precipitation-induced annual losses may show the largest relative increase due to the combined effects of increased precipitation and increased proportion of major hurricanes, which are often associated with larger losses from rain and flood.
+We found that both occurrence and annual aggregate insured losses may increase up to 25%, with greater impacts at low return periods than in the tail.
+Consequently, the 100-year historical loss scenario may be exceeded on average every 80 years in a warmer climate.
+Moreover, the average annual loss may increase by 12% and 16% in the 2- and 4-degree warming scenarios.
+Critically, precipitationinduced annual losses may show the largest relative increase due to the combined effects of increased precipitation and increased proportion of major hurricanes, which are often associated with larger losses from rain and flood.
 It is worth noting that the average annual loss of major hurricanes (CAT4-5) might significantly increase, whereas that of lower intensity hurricanes (CAT0-3) is expected to decrease.
 This follows from the 2021 IPCC projections that indicate an increase in the proportion of major hurricanes but a stable, if not slightly decreasing, overall storm frequency.

 There are some important sources of uncertainty underlying our results.
 Firstly, the potential impacts of global warming on some hurricane physical properties are not well understood, and were thus not included in our analyses.
 These include potential changes in the size and forward moving speed of hurricanes, as well as the geographic variability in storm tracks.
 Secondly, how future changes in hurricane precipitation may affect the number and size of insurance claims is still uncertain, due to the complexities underlying the hydrological and hydraulic processes involved in the rainfall-runoff transformation.
 Our projections of hurricane freshwater losses are thus preliminary and need to be corroborated by further research.
-Lastly, we did not account for the potential impact of sea level rise on future property insurance losses, given that this is unrelated to the physical properties of hurricanes.
-Even though sea level rise is likely
+Lastly, we did not account for the potential impact of sea level rise on future property insurance losses,